Baqend/guide/src/index.md

 A role can be read and written by everyone by default.
 To protect the role so that no one else can add himself to the role we restrict write access to the current user.
 For more information about setting permissions see the [setting object permissions](#setting-object-permissions) chapter.

+##Predefined Roles

+There are three predefined roles:

+- `admin` - Users belonging to this role (e.g. the root) have full access to everything
+- `loggedin` - Every user who is logged in, automatically has this role.
+The role can be used to require a user to have a logged-in account to perform certain actions.
+- `node` - When an operation is triggered by a handler or module, the roles of the user who triggered that request are enhanced by the node role.

+Predefined roles can be used just like normal roles.
+Typical use-case are that you define schema-level permissions to elevate rights of operations triggered by handlers and modules, allow certain things to logged-in users or restrict access to admins.

+<div class="note"><strong>Note:</strong> The node role does not have any special privileges by default, but you can use it in ACLs to give it special rights.</div>

 ## Permissions